gertjana/gertjanassies.dev/content/240125_rust_on_esp32_2_hardware.md

 <Lightbox><img alt="Application Model" src="/images/pullupresistor.png" style="float:right;margin-left:20px;" /></Lightbox>

-The GPIO Port the button is connected to, is configured as input with an pull-up resistor with the button connected to ground, meaning whenever the button is pressed, it will set the input to 0 and when released the pull-up resistor will 'pull' it to 1 again (creating a Positive Edge (0 -> 1) event)
+The GPIO Port is configured as input with an pull-up resistor with the button connected to ground, meaning whenever the button is pressed, it will connect the input to ground (0) and when released the pull-up resistor will 'pull' it to teh +5V (1) again (creating a Positive Edge (0 -> 1) event).

-As we have configured the button in the code to subscribe to a positive edge event, the code will unblock whenever the button is released
+As we have configured the button in the code to subscribe to a positive edge event, the code will unblock whenever the button is released.

 We then call the transition function with the current state and the input event `Swipe` which will give us a new state `Chargng` and a output `LockedAndPowerIsOn`, we then set the hardware to whatever the output is telling us.